-NOTE: With the passage of Act 55 of 2022, school districts, CTCs, charter schools, cyber charter schools, and regional charter schools are required to have at least one dual-credit agreement with an institution of higher education approved to operate in the commonwealth.
+NOTE: With the passage of Act 55 of 2022, school districts, area career and technical schools, charter schools, cyber charter schools, and regional charter schools are required to have at least one dual-credit agreement with an institution of higher education approved to operate in the commonwealth.

-WILL THE CRITERIA EVER CHANGE (INCLUDING THE KEYSTONE COMPOSITE SCORE OR ALTERNATIVE ASSESSMENT CUT SCORES)?
+WILL CRITERIA EVER CHANGE (INCLUDING THE KEYSTONE COMPOSITE SCORE OR ALTERNATIVE ASSESSMENT CUT SCORES)?